audiracmichelle/flaring_texas/README.md

-# fracking_asthma
+# flaring_texas

-Understanding the association of fracking pollution dispersion and asthma outcomes
+Texas flaring activity and its dispersion.

 ## Running disperseR